 We strongly recommend climbing the Cathedral tower for the ultimate aerial views of the city.
 The tower tours cost £6 for 30 minutes and £8 for 1 hour.

-section above on the walking tour which covers all these attractions!
+Check out our section above on the walking tour which covers all these attractions!

 (2) Chester Attractions – Food & Drink